Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 • Moderate use: once per year

-Standard pitch is A4 = 440 Hz, and lower instruments can be raised to standard pitch in one or two sessions if desired.
+Standard pitch is A4 = 440 Hz.
+Lower instruments can be raised to standard pitch in one or two sessions if desired.

 • modern pianos